pietroppeter/domain-driven-data-science/notes.md

   - me/agilelab (maybe later split in 2?)
   - tatooine in the bakground? no, at most add a slide

-one: domain [..234567890]
+one: domain [...3456789]
 - 1) examples (list of domains)
 - 2) definition?
 - 3) venn diagram (and its history) [x]
   - parentheses on Data (Viz/Analysis, Engineering), general Data skills? yes, two things missing DE and DA
-- 4) start problematizing: how much content we produce on these two?
+- 4) start problematizing: how much content we produce on these two? memes! [x]
 - 5) more problems: failure of DS/ML/AI project [x]
   - examples? hint that I will tell stories later
   - (at some point a note on terminology? introduce the DS/ML/AI thing?)